rseny42/Skoltech-Microbiome-Project/README.md

 Microbiome cluster analyses and low-dimensional representation

 Python notebooks are the following:
-1.Final_merge.ipynb is for merging all the pivot tables from the AGP, ibd, ptb and t2d folders into pivot_*.csv tables, one for each O, F and G taxonomic level
+1.Final_merge.ipynb is for merging all the pivot tables from the AGP, ibd, ptb and t2d folders into pivot_ .csv tables, one for each O, F and G taxonomic level
-2.PCA.ipynb is for Principal Components projection, producing proj_*.csv tables 3.Intristic_dim_estimation.ipynb is for MLE algorithm of the intristic dimension estimation, providing diagrams for the apriori dimension and neighborhood estimation
+2.PCA.ipynb is for Principal Components projection, producing proj_ csv tables 3.Intristic_dim_estimation.ipynb is for MLE algorithm of the intristic dimension estimation, providing diagrams for the apriori dimension and neighborhood estimation
 4.Manifold_learning.ipynb is for manifold learning Isomap, LLE, modified LLE embeddings of the PCA projected data.
 Parameters are taken near values from previous diagrams
 5.Regresion_inverse_knn.ipynb is for the inverse mapping from the Isomap projected data to the PC space.
 Wide range of dimensions for the Isomap images are calculated